John Peterman: Personal life

 Peterman was married to his wife, Audrey (née Aramini, born to Ann and Albert Aramini) in 1964.
-They have four children: Robyn, Sean, Timothy, and Mathew.
+They have four children: Robyn, Sean, Timothy, and Matthew.
 Peterman's daughter Robyn Peterman Zahn, a writer and former actress, is married to the actor Steve Zahn.
 They have two children, Henry James Zahn and Audrey Clair Zahn.
 Sean was a cattle and grain farmer until he was killed July 23, 2015, in a farming accident in Lexington, Kentucky.
 Tim Peterman was CEO of J. Peterman Company from 2008 until 2014, and helped build the company's web presence.
 Around 2014, Matt Peterman started working at the J. Peterman Company as Creative Director after spending time in Los Angeles, California, in the film business.

 Peterman owns a cabin on a 550-acre parcel of land in Lexington, Kentucky, that was formerly farmed by his son Sean.

 In 2001, Peterman presented a lecture titled "The Painful but Essential Art of Failing" at his alma mater, College of the Holy Cross.

 Works

 After the J. Peterman Company filed for bankruptcy and was bought by Paul Harris Stores, Peterman wrote a book, Peterman Rides Again, a 2000 memoir that explores his life from his early baseball career to finding products for the catalog while traveling.
 It also chronicles the rise and fall of the J. Peterman Company and Peterman's lessons in entrepreneurship.
-The book was published November 6, 2000 and has 225 pages.
+The book was published November 6, 2000, and has 225 pages.

 Seinfeld caricature

-Peterman was fictionalized in the TV sitcom Seinfeld, played by John O'Hurley, as the boss of Elaine Benes (Julia Louis-Dreyfus) in the last three seasons.
+Peterman was fictionalized in the TV sitcom Seinfeld, played by John O'Hurley, as Elaine Benes' (Julia Louis-Dreyfus) boss in the last three seasons.
 O'Hurley has said that his distinctive manner of speaking as the character was inspired by "'40s radio drama, combined with a bit of a bad Charles Kuralt."